Electronic-Mango/memes-discord-bot/README.md

 ## Commands

+All bot commands are slash-commands.
+Start typing `/` and Discord will suggest them.
+Since all commands and their descriptions are listed there bot doesn't have a help command.

-(Almost) all command names and their aliases can be configured through `settings.yml`, or through a custom settings YAML.
+All command names and descriptions can be configured through `settings.yml`, or through a custom settings YAML.
-There are present default values in `settings.yml` which can be used as-is.
+There are default values in `settings.yml` which can be used as-is.

- * `help` - prints help message, its name cannot be modified through `settings.yml`
- * `media` - sends back a media item (image, GIF, video, etc)
+ * `/media get` - sends back a media item (image, GIF, video, etc)
+ * `/text get` - sends back a text message
- * `text` - sends back a text message
+ * `/text deepfried` - sends back a "deep-fried" text message
- * `setlanguage` - sets language of text messages
+ * `/text language set <language>` - sets language of text messages, `<language>` parameter is required but autocompletion for it is enabled
- * `resetlanguage` - resets language of text messages to default
+ * `/text language reset` - resets language of text messages to default
- * `deepfriedtext` - sends back a "deep-fried" text message

 Sources for media and texts are in `sources.yml` file, or whichever file is configured in `settings.yml`.